 You are not limited to four colour process with lithographic printing as an exercise called “Spot Printing” can be undertaken using special inks, for example, metallic or fluorescent.
 If you are printing relatively large areas of block colours, then lithographic printing is superior as the finish will be far smoother with no visible pixels.
 We are now able to control the plate making process using a computer which has significantly improved colour control and getting plates to accurately register.

 Turnaround times are usually longer with litho printing as it is necessary to allow the ink to dry completely before any finishing or transporting.

 Digital printing uses computer created files as a reference to print from.
 The printing press uses dots of colour to create the image using toners or inks.
 There is very little preparation required and as a result can be the economical choice for shorter run print jobs.
 Digital print jobs also tend to have shorter turnaround times as the job finishes with the ink dry and ready to finish and transport.
 There is also more flexibility with digital printing as you can easily print pages with variable data for example page numbers.

-Some of the downsides of digital printing include the potential for cracking when floding the pages of the job.
-It is also possible that there is a certain amount of lamination bubbling and digital printing also can not produce tints and large solid areas of colour as accurately as Litho printing.
+Some of the downsides of digital printing include the potential for cracking when folding the pages of the job.
+Digital printing also can not produce tints and large solid areas of colour as accurately as Litho printing.